yuzhouwudisy/learngit/readme.txt

-GIt is a version control system
+q1GIt is a version control system
 GIT is free sofeware